OMCL: Open-vocabulary Monte Carlo Localization: Acknowledgment

 \subsection{Datasets Generalization}

 \textbf{Replica.} The Replica dataset~\cite{straub2019replica} contains photo-realistic 3D indoor scene reconstructions at room and building scale.
-Following OVO~\cite{martins2025open}, we estimate the semantic map classification quality and report localization accuracy on the resulting estimated map in~\cref{tab:replica_metrics}.
+Following the OVO~\cite{martins2025open} evaluation procedure, we estimate the semantic map classification quality and report localization accuracy on the resulting estimated map in~\cref{tab:replica_metrics}.
 We employ the NARADIO~\cite{alama2025rayfronts} image and text encoder for mapping and localization.
 Ground-truth odometry is perturbed with zero-mean Gaussian noise at 20\% of the per-step motion.
-The classification accuracies are reported for all classes (All) and for the most challenging, low-frequency subset (Tail).
+The classification accuracies are reported for all classes (All) and for the most challenging, low-frequency one-third subset (Tail~\cite{martins2025open}).
+The camera poses in OVO~\cite{martins2025open} are estimated using Gaussian-SLAM~\cite{yugay2312gaussian} and ORB-SLAM2~\cite{mur2017orb}, with ATE RMSEs of 0.6\,cm and 1.9\,cm, respectively.

 OMCL$_{\textrm{NAR}}$ achieves the best semantic mapping quality due to its high-resolution mapping, while the small improvement over similar RayFronts is likely due to implementation details and design choices.
 The largest improvement is observed in the less frequent classes (Tail).
-The camera poses in OVO~\cite{martins2025open} are estimated using Gaussian-SLAM~\cite{yugay2312gaussian} and ORB-SLAM2~\cite{mur2017orb}, with ATE RMSEs of 0.6\,cm and 1.9\,cm, respectively.
 Although the measured semantic quality is high, the subsequent localization on the map is stable but not very accurate (about 35\,cm).
 This correlates with the low measurement–map consistency metric estimated for the used dataset–encoder (Replica-NARADIO) pair in~\cref{tab:mapping}.
 Replica is smaller but also semantically denser than the Matterport3D dataset, which makes it more challenging to perceive visual features on the map equally well from all viewing directions.
 Precision and IoU in~\cref{tab:mapping} correlate with localization accuracy across the Matterport3D and Replica datasets.

 \textbf{SemanticKITTI.} SemanticKITTI~\cite{BehleyGMQBGS:IJRR21} contains semantically annotated 3D LiDAR from urban driving.
 As in SemLoc, we rely on the reconstructed semantic point cloud and evaluate localization on existing maps.
 OMCL$_{\textrm{x-dec}}$ employs X-Decoder~\cite{zou2023generalized} as the visual localization model and language encoder, with odometry provided by Stereo DSO.
 We use 512 particles, 4096 rays per image, and an Octree Language map resolution of 0.05\,m.
 Following CMRNext~\cite{cattaneo2025cmrnext}, we report the averaged localization metrics on Sequence~00 in~\cref{tab:semantic_kitti_eval}.